jarredcianciulli/payroll-distribution-engine/README.md

 1. Click on the **Upload CSV** tab
 2. Download the input template to see the required format
-3. Upload your `employees.csv` file (drag-and-drop or click to browse)
+3. Upload your CSV file (drag-and-drop or click to browse)
 4. Preview of the first 5 rows will be shown

 ### 2. Process Payroll